CaseyOverton/employeeDirectory/README.md

-# Employee Directory powered by React
+# Employee Directory with React
 https://caseyoverton.github.io/employeeDirectory/

 ## Search through a list of employee cards to acquire all contact information on any given employee.